ramzialhaddad/luckfox-pico/README.md

 # luckfox-pico

-Linux systems for LuckFox Pico series, including
+~~Linux systems for LuckFox Pico series, including Pico Mini b, Pico Plus and Pico Pro Max (all models with SPI flash).
-Pico Mini b, Pico Plus and Pico Pro Max (all models with SPI flash).
+Pico Ultra, Pico Ultra W (with EMMC)~~

-Pico Ultra, Pico Ultra W (with EMMC)
+Only for Pico Pro Max (SD Card), also don't use this.
+Armbian is better and seems to be faster than this.

 Currently only [Alpine Linux](https://alpinelinux.org/) is available.